andrea-gariboldi/Facebook-Fake-News-Dataset/dataset/README.md

 }
 ```

-For each post is saved a lot of information, the main characteristics are :
+For each post the main characteristics are :
 - **post_id**: uniquely identifies each post;
 - **username**: name of the page that posted;
 - **text**: post’s text;